ATpoint/NGS_Pipelines/README.md

 -a | --atacseq       : use +4/-5 shifted 5-prime end of reads to calcualte coverage                {FALSE}
 -e | --extend        : numeric value to extend reads to fragment size, see details                 {0}
 -n | --normalize     : if set then normalizes bedGraphs using TMM from edgeR, see details          {FALSE}
+-k | --useexistingcm : use this existing count matrix to calculate SFs from                        {FALSE}
--u | --useexisting   : use existing scaling_factors.txt to grep SFs from                           {FALSE}
+-u | --useexistingsf : use existing scaling_factors.txt to grep SFs from                           {FALSE}
 -p | --peaks         : peaks in BED format                                                         {}
 -j | --njobs         : number of parallel (GNU parallel) jobs to create bedGraphs, see details.    {1}
 -t | --threads       : number of threads for featureCounts (if --normalize)                        {1}